Krish7269/basic/README.md

 ```

 ### Local Settings
-Configuration configurations are managed via a `.kitty` directory mapped into your local project root.
+Configuration is managed via a `.kitty` directory mapped into your local project root.
 - **Model Switching:** Use the `/model` conversational command to hot-swap the primary intelligence engine.
 - **Theme Selection:** Interface aesthetics are prompted upon session initialization and persisted.